Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Abortion means “(a) The act of using or prescribing any instrument, device, medicine, drug, or any other means or substance with the intent to destroy the life of an embryo or fetus in his or her mother’s womb; or (b) The intentional termination of the pregnancy of a mother by using or prescribing any instrument, device, medicine, drug, or other means or substance with an intention other than to increase the probability of a live birth or to remove a dead unborn child.”

-Summary: Nebraska prohibits abortion at 12 weeks or more gestation unless it is necessary to save the mother’s life or prevent substantial impairment of a major bodily function or when the pregnancy resulted from sexual assault or incest.
-The definition of abortion excludes ectopic pregnancy, the removal of a baby who died spontaneously, acts done to save the life or protect the health of a preborn baby, the accidental death of a preborn baby, or the death of a preborn baby during assisted reproductive technology when the baby is outside of the mom.
+Nebraska prohibits abortion at 12 weeks or more gestation unless it is necessary to save the mother’s life or prevent substantial impairment of a major bodily function or when the pregnancy resulted from sexual assault or incest.
+The definition of abortion excludes ectopic pregnancy, the removal of a baby who died spontaneously, acts done to save the life or protect the health of a preborn baby, the accidental death of a preborn baby, or the death of a preborn baby during assisted reproductive technology when the baby is outside of the mother.

 The Law and the Exceptions